WHEN THE RIGHT ANSWER AT THE WRONG TIME IS THE WRONG ANSWER: Understanding Readiness, Pacing, and Timing in Mediation, Negotiation & Collaborative Law

 Friday November 1, 2019 | Ingleside Hotel, Pewaukee, WI

-The 2019 CFLCW Annual Meeting will feature Nina Meierding, JD, an international trainer in mediation, collaborative practice and strategic negotiations.
+The 2019 CFLCW Annual Symposium will feature Nina Meierding, JD, an international trainer in mediation, collaborative practice and strategic negotiations.

 Nina Meierding has assisted in the resolution of over 4,000 disputes and has conducted training throughout the world, including Canada, Sweden, Ireland, England, Scotland, the Netherlands, New Zealand, and India.
 She has consulted and trained many groups – including court systems, corporations, medical agencies, governmental agencies, school districts, small and large business entities, and individuals in the areas of conflict resolution, cross cultural issues, management skills, and negotiation skills.